Señor de los Temblores: Description

 The work is made of mixed materials, including sticks, plaques of agave fiber, and plaster.
-The black color is not original but the result of having been exposed for centuries to smoke and dust, the buildup of soot from candles and oil lamps, and pigment and pollen from the red ñuk'chu flowers that are showered on the statue when it is taken in procession on Holy Monday, also known as Easter Monday.
-The statue was not cleaned during the 1990s restoration of the cathedral interior.
+The black color is not original but the result of having been exposed for centuries to smoke and dust, the buildup of soot from candles and oil lamps, and pigment and pollen from the red ñuk'chu flowers that are showered on the statue when it is taken in procession on Holy Monday.
+The statue's surface has not been cleaned during recent restoration efforts, though its structure has been reinforced and insect damage mitigated.

 The sculpture, of unusual features with asymmetrical anatomy, was believed to have been modeled in llama parchment, with a hollow bust and very little aesthetic value.
 When analyzing its composition during a restoration in 1985, the artists realized that the body was not made of parchment or camelid leather, but of linen vegetable fiber.
 The head is made of maguey, while the feet and hands are made of balsa wood, common materials in the Andean region.
 Therefore it is considered that the Taytacha de los Temblores is autochthonous and original.

 The Christ is carefully adorned.
 The nails of his hands and feet are of pure gold inlaid with precious stones, he had a crown of pure gold with stones weighing 1.3 kg, a gift of Viceroy Francisco de Borja y Aragon, which in the 1980s was stolen.
 The one he now wears is also golden, but it is lighter.
 With the passage of time, the images of the Virgin of Sorrows and St. John the Evangelist were added to the altar.